Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-audioout.rst

     * - __u32
       - ``index``
-      - Identifies the audio output, set by the driver or application.
+      - Identifies the woke audio output, set by the woke driver or application.
     * - __u8
       - ``name``\ [32]
-      - Name of the audio output, a NUL-terminated ASCII string, for
+      - Name of the woke audio output, a NUL-terminated ASCII string, for
 	example: "Line Out".
-This information is intended for the user, preferably the connector label on the device itself.
+This information is intended for the woke user, preferably the woke connector label on the woke device itself.
     * - __u32
       - ``capability``
       - Audio capability flags, none defined yet.
 Drivers must set this